Rasim-Deniz/Rasim-Deniz/README.md

 #### Few things about me:

 - 📈 I’m currently studying at [DTU](https://www.dtu.dk/english)
-- 📚 I’m currently learning Python :electron:
+- 📚 I’m currently learning PHP :electron:
 - 🤔 I’m looking for contributions that everyone may benefit from.
 - 😄 Pronouns: Calm, helper, distinct
 - 📫 How to reach me: rasimdeniz1996@gmail.com or [LinkedIn](https://www.linkedin.com/in/rasim-deniz-2061101b1/)